 So the next step is to go to FileZilla, the FTP program, and this is the program that you see here.

-One really good thing about Filezilla is that, once you setup your site, it’ll store your log-in details.
-So if you want to connect to it later on you can actually do that.
+One excellent thing about Filezilla is that, once you set up your site, it’ll store your log-in details.
+So if you want to connect to it, later on, you can do that.

-All you need to do is enter all your details to access your site via FTP, you can use your domain name or IP address in the host field and under logon type select normal then enter in your username & password which in most cases will be your Cpanel access details.
+All you need to do is enter all your details to access your site via FTP; you can use your domain name or IP address in the host field and under login type select standard then enter in your username & password which in most cases will be your Cpanel access details.

-Once that is done and you are connected – go to the “public_html” folder.
-Now some of you will have a main folder called “httpdocs”; depending on your host, so for some of you, it might be different.
+Once that is done, and you are connected – go to the “public_html” folder.
+Now some of you will have a main folder called “httpdocs”; depending on your host, so for some, it might be different.

-Now go to your main folder and if you want to install WordPress on “YourDomain.com” then you’re going to copy all of these files to that main folder.
+Now go to your primary folder, and if you want to install WordPress on “YourDomain.com”, then you’re going to copy all of these files to that main folder.

-If you want to install WordPress onto a sub-domain like we did in the previous post Installing WordPress Using Cpanel And Fantastico, then you’ll need to create that sub-domain in Cpanel.
+If you want to install WordPress onto a sub-domain as we did in the previous post Installing WordPress Using Cpanel And Fantastico, then you’ll need to create that sub-domain in Cpanel.

 Once you have clicked on the sub-domain icon in your Cpanel you just need to enter the new sub-domain, see below.

 For those that want to install into a directory (Folder) on your server you would just create the folder using FTP and upload the WordPress files, this is covered extensively in our WordPress Video Tutorials.